 Bil’s rating (out of 5): BB.5

 USA, 2012.
 Cinereach, The Department of Motion Pictures, Court 13 Pictures, Journeyman Pictures.
 Screenplay by Lucy Alibar, Benh Zeitlin, based on the play Juicy And Delicious by Lucy Alibar.
 Cinematography by Ben Richardson.
 Produced by Michael Gottwald, Dan Janvey, Josh Penn.
 Music by Dan Romer, Benh Zeitlin.
 Production Design by Alex DiGerlando.
 Costume Design by Stephani Lewis.
 Film Editing by Crockett Doob, Affonso Goncalves.
-Academy Awards 2012.
-American Film Institute 2012.
-Cannes Film Festival 2012.
-Dorian Awards 2012.
-Gotham Awards 2012.
-Independent Spirit Awards 2012.
-National Board of Review Awards 2012.
-New York Film Critics Awards 2012.
-North Carolina Film Critics Awards 2012.
-Online Film Critics Awards 2012.
-Phoenix Film Critics Awards 2012.
-Washington Film Critics Awards 2012.

-The law appears, attempting to escort the people of the village to safety, but they lock up their shacks and hide, believing themselves to be right where they belong and determined not to leave.
+The law appears, attempting to escort the people of the village to safety, but the villagers lock up their shacks and hide, believing themselves to be right where they belong and determined not to leave.
 The grungy side of life has rarely been given a more shallow, fetishistic treatment in a film that feels like it is directed by someone from a far more privileged viewpoint; poverty and degradation are merely opportunities for aesthetic flourishes rather than an actual examination of either these characters’ souls or a unique cultural portrait of American culture.